kinetic-flow/arcin-infinitas/README.md

 * Holding Start + Select + 1 for 3 seconds will switch between input modes (controller <=> keyboard).
 Key 2 or 4 will flash to indicate which mode you are in.
 * Holding Start + Select + 3 for 3 seconds will switch between turntable modes (analog only <=> digital only).
 Key 2 or 4 will flash to indicate which mode you are in.
+* Holding Start + Select + 5 for 3 seconds will enable or disable all LEDs.

 Note that when you use the mode switching button combinations, the changes are not permanently saved; when the controller is unplugged, things will revert back to what was set in the configuration tool.
 This is intentional!